Benefits Of Grain- & Gluten-Free Dog Food

 Over the past few years, "gluten-free" has become a buzzword.
 Many people claim that by forgoing gluten, they have more energy, less inflammation, and are less susceptible to health problems like leaky gut syndrome.
 While there has been a lot of research into gluten-free diets for humans, it’s still difficult to determine whether these positive effects carry over into a dog’s diet.

 Many vets recommend a diet low in grains, with a ratio of 50% vegetables, 40% meat protein, and 10% grains.
 Read the ingredients on your dog’s food.
 Are the top ingredients corn or soy?
 If so, they may be eating too much grain and not receiving the protein or healthy carbohydrates from veggies that they need.

 The top thing to look for in your dog’s food should be simple, whole ingredients.
-Portland Pet Food Company uses 10 human-grade ingredients or less in each of our pouch stable and frozen meal toppers.
+Portland Pet Food Company uses ten human-grade ingredients or less in each of our shelf stable dog food toppers.
 Your dog food should also meet AAFCO guidelines, so that it’s tested and proven to be nutritionally wholesome.

 Grain-free dog foods are best for many adult dogs.
 Diets that are high in protein and lacking in carbohydrates or gluten can be hard on puppies’ underdeveloped kidneys.
 Also, if you’re looking to grain-free food as a weight management plan for your dog, be aware that a lot of grain-free options, like sweet potatoes or legumes can actually be higher in carbohydrates and calories than foods with grains.
 However, the increase in vegetables and plant proteins can be beneficial for overweight dogs.

 If your dog shows signs of a food allergy, gluten-free meals may be a good solution.
 Providing them with all-natural, gluten-free meals that feature meat and vegetables as their top ingredients is a good way to determine if their symptoms are from gluten in their diet or other allergens.
 The following symptoms could mean your dog is allergic to their current food brand:

 - Fur loss